7 Best Running Shoes in 2024

 • As an independent shoe testing lab, we purchase all shoes with our own money to stay unbiased.

 • We run 30-50 miles in each pair.
-We make sure that we vary our runs from roads to trails before submitting our in-depth review.
+We make sure that we vary our runs from roads to trails and from recovery runs to sprints before submitting our in-depth reviews.

-• We cut shoes into pieces and measure over 30 different parameters on cushioning, durability, breathability, and more.
+• We cut shoes into pieces and measure over 30 parameters on midsole softness, durability, breathability, stiffness, stack heights, platform width, insole thickness, and more.

 Best running shoes overall